MJoergen/nexys4ddr/offloader/Episodes/ep03_-_Ethernet/README.md

 means that the client is required to buffer a complete frame before initiating transmission.

+## Simulation

+It is very helpful during design and debugging to be able to simulate the design before testing it in hardware.
+To this end, I've added a separate simulation of just the Ethernet module.
+This takes place in the testbench file tb\_eth.vhd.
+To run the simulation, just type "make" in the eth directory.
+The testbench requires some extra block to generate the stimuli, and to collect the response.
+This is handled by the extra module sim\_rx.vhd and sim\_tx.vhd.

 ## Clock domains

 Now, the Ethernet module needs a 50 MHz clock, so we generate this in line 60